imazen/ruby-vips-riapi/README.md

 # ruby-vips-riapi : ruby-vips implemetation of riapi

-riapi (RESTful Image API) is a web service specification for image processing,
+RIAPI (RESTful Image API) is a web service specification for image processing,
 see:

 https://github.com/riapi/riapi